keanteng/wqd7007/lab_3_1.md

 - Platform: Oracle Quick VM

 ## Setup
-Follow the slide, par 1 will work with MySQL.
+Follow the slide, part 1 will work with MySQL.
 Remember username is `redi` and password is `1234`.

 ## Configuration